 We all have a healthy bacteria that lives in our gastrointestinal tract called lactobacillus acidophilus (or acidophilus for short).
 When we eat, acidophilus helps to break down our food, and in doing so it produces byproducts like hydrogen peroxide and lactic acid.
 These byproducts kill unwelcome organisms and bacteria that naturally exist in our intestines from the foods we eat.
 When baby gets a yeast diaper rash, it is because this harmful bacteria from the intestines has invaded the outer skin area and baby’s acidophilus bacteria was unable to combat it.
 Thrush is another sign that acidophilus is low in baby's system.
 This most often occurs if baby has consumed something that has killed the acidophilus bacteria.
 Common culprits are oral antibiotics, sugar, non-organic dairy, gluten, or breast milk from a mother with a yeast infection.
-For this reason, the only way to cure a yeast rash on baby is to kill the harmful yeast bacteria, remove the culprit that is killing baby’s acidophilus, restore acidophilus in baby’s system, and disinfect to prevent re-infection.
+For this reason, the only way to cure a yeast rash is to kill the harmful yeast fungus and restore the body's natural balance of bacteria.

 Apply any one of the following to the affected area to clear the rash.
-This should be applied frequently and in between each diaper change to clear up the rash and kill the yeast causing bacteria.
+This should be applied frequently and in between each diaper change to clear up the rash and kill the yeast.

 a.
-Acidophilus Paste: Combine 1 tbsp of acidophilus powder (or infant probiotic powder), 2 cups of water, 1 crushed glove of garlic.
+Acidophilus Paste: Combine 1 tbsp of infant probiotic powder, 2 cups of water, 1 crushed glove of garlic.
 Mix well and let sit for 30 minutes.
-Then apply. *Do NOT heat the garlic it will destroy its' bacteria fighting abilities.
+Then apply.

 b.
 Apple Cider Vinegar (Mix in a 1:3 ratio with water to prevent stinging)